FrostbittenKing/fixasusbacklight/README.md

     offset.
 If you encounter something like `offset(0x120)` you can throw away the calculated value and continue with this offset (don't forget this offset is in bytes, not bits).
  5. Fill the DIDL/CADL offsets with the calculated values.
- 6. *Thumbs pressed* that it works
+ 6. *Fingers Crossed* that it works

 How to execute:
  * chmod +x fixbacklight.sh
  * sudo ./fixbacklight.sh &lt;start | shutdown&gt;
- * optionally copy to /usr/local/share and let it execute by /etc/rc.local
+ * optionally, copy to /usr/local/share and let it execute by /etc/rc.local
- * on shutdown ./fixbacklight.sh shutdown (since it apprently causes some strange bug - sometimes the harddrive doesn't get detected on the next softreboot - idfk why). - add it to /etc/rc.shutdown
+ * on shutdown ./fixbacklight.sh shutdown (since it apparently causes some strange bug - sometimes the harddrive doesn't get detected on the next softreboot - idfk why). - add it to /etc/rc.shutdown